nikkywood/adam.michael.wood_writing/in-progress/assets-and-liabilities.md

 Owning a Bitcoin mining rig (or shares in a Bitcoin mining pool) is probably an asset on the other hand.
 Assuming it works, it will generate some amount of income (Bitcoins).
 Additionally, its value may go up over time (as the value of Bitcoins increases, the value of mining equipment also increases, like shovels in a gold rush).

-## Difficulties and Confusions

-There are four major difficulties in discussing assets and liabilities in theoretical terms (especially with people who have a falsely-dogmatic sense of logic).

-### Most things are a mixed bag

-If you read much personal financial literature, you find that the sterotypical example of a liability is "a car."
-This is a great example, because it almost always is, and most people don't seem to realize it.

-The sterotypical example of asset, which I avoided, is "a house."
-While this is generally true (real estate values tend to go up over time), it is not absolutely true (you might be in a down market, or have a house that is falling apart).
-Houses cost money to hold and maintain, which often makes them feel like a liability even when they are not.

-Many assets - houses, businesses - cost money to maintain.
-Due to market fluctuations and inevitable uncertainty, the value of an asset may even decrease over some period of time.
-This sometimes confuses matters.

-### Change in status over time

-Very much related to the "mixed bag" issue, many things change their status from asset to liability over time.

-Your car is a liability now.
-If you maintain it well, your grandchildren might inherit it as an asset.

-A house may start as an asset and then turn into a liability if the market crashes, or if your personal situation changes (see "Perspective" below).

-And a Bitcoin mining rig that was an asset a few years ago is probably neither an asset or a liability at this point: it's likely to just be dead weight.

-### Perspective

-A car is an asset if you're a car dealership.
-It's part of inventory, and you almost certainly plan to sell it for more than you bought it for.

-A job can be an asset if it pays well, or a liability if it stops you from pursuing other opportunities.

-### You need liabilities
+## Don't confuse the two

 Before I knew the real definitions, I (like a lot of people) only had a vauge notion that liabilities are bad, and that assets are good.

 This is very wrong, and it leads to people seeing things in all the wrong ways.

-If you think of an asset as somehting good, anything you need or want, you'll think of your car as an asset.
+If you think of an asset as somehting good, anything you need or want or something with intrinsic value and worth, you'll think of your car as an asset.
 Afterall - you need a car to get to work, so it's helping you bring in income.

 This sort of miscategorization happens all the time, and almost always it takes the form of thinking a liability is actually an asset.